-The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may wish to consider whether the proposed zoning request is consistent and compatible with the surrounding area.

 On September 16, 2024, the Planning and Zoning Board heard the request and unanimously recommended approval.

 Clerk to the Board Instructions: